Dark-Knight11/Edvora-Android-Assignment/README.md

 ## Built With 🛠

 - [Jetpack Compose](https://developer.android.com/jetpack/compose) - Jetpack Compose is Android’s modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
-Quickly bring your app to life with less code, powerful tools, and intuitive Kotlin APIs.
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - Coroutines is the Android team's recommended solution for asynchronous programming on Android
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - ViewModel is designed to store and manage UI-related data in a lifecycle conscious way which allows data to survive configuration changes such as screen rotations.